Licensing Guides

 THE CERTIFICATE HOLDER SHALL BE:

 Only insured master plumbers can enter into contracts to perform plumbing or gas services.
-Each master plumber must display the master plumber license and the license number conspicuously in the principal place of business of the master plumber; and the license number of the master plumber license on each vehicle used on the job for providing plumbing services.
+Each master plumber must display the master plumber license and the license number conspicuously in the principal place of business of the master plumber.
+The license number of the master plumber must also be displayed on each vehicle used on the job for providing plumbing services.

 APPLY FOR LICENSE: Those who pass the examination will NOT receive any additional notices from PSI.
-They will receive a registration card that is used in conjunction with electronic filing for the actual license from DLLR.
+They will receive a registration card that is used in conjunction with electronic filing for the actual license.
 You can apply for your license online through Maryland’s Department of Labor Electronic Licensing online platform.
-This is a link to the Plumbers License Application.
+This is a link to the plumbers license application.
 Questions regarding the license application should be directed to the State Board of Plumbing at 410-230-6231.

 How Long Does it Take to Get a Plumbers License in Maryland?